What Is The Best Way To Prevent Poor Food Safety?

 • Wash fruits and vegetables thoroughly with clean water, or soak in vinegar/baking soda.

-• Peel produces when possible to reduce contaminants.
+• Peel produce when possible to reduce contaminants.

 • Support local farmers using safe irrigation practices.